galeone/galeone.github.io/_posts/2016-12-13-convolutional-autoencoders-in-tensorflow.md

 As we just did for the MNSIT dataset, let's analyze in the same way the results obtained on the Cifar10 dataset.

 The graph shows the same 4 loss functions (reconstruction errors).
-With respect to the MNIST case, these losses are higher: they start from a high value and end at an higher value.
+With respect to the MNIST case, these losses are higher: they start from a high value and end at a higher value.

 As in the MNIST case, the L2 penalty term affects the loss value making it higher.